oracle-samples/oci-data-science-ai-samples/ai-quick-actions/troubleshooting-tips.md

 ```

 #### get namespace
-If the UI is unable to fetch namespace, ensure policy below is in place.
+If the UI is unable to fetch namespace or list object storage buckets ensure policy below is in place.
 ```
 Allow dynamic-group <Your dynamic group> to read buckets in compartment <your-compartment-name>
 Allow dynamic-group <Your dynamic group> to read objectstorage-namespaces in compartment <your-compartment-name>
 ```
 #### list buckets
-If the UI is not able to list the buckets, ensure that policy below is in place.
+If the UI is unable to list buckets, ensure the following:
+- If using custom networking, configure NAT gateway and SGW gateway
+- ensure the policy below is in place
 ```
 Allow dynamic-group <Your dynamic group> to read buckets in compartment <your-compartment-name>
 ```

-#### registering the model
+#### create model
-#### put_object
 1. AI Quick Actions is not able to reach the object storage location specified when registering the model.
 ```
 Allow dynamic-group <Your dynamic group> to manage object-family in compartment <your-compartment-name> where any {target.bucket.name='<your-bucket-name>'}